When you think of a premium credit card, odds are you think of The Platinum Card® from American Express, and you’d be right to do so.

 If you want a credit card that offers top-notch benefits that provide tons of value to cardholders, you’ll be hard-pressed to find a better card option than the Amex Platinum card.

 Amex Platinum cardholders get their travel experience upgraded in a big way.
 Not only will they earn 5x Membership Rewards points per $1 on flights, but they’ll receive access to 6 different airport lounge networks including Amex Centurion lounges, Priority Pass lounges, Plaza Premium lounges, Airspace lounges, Escape lounges, and Delta Sky Clubs.

-Cardholders also receive Gold elite status with Hilton and Marriott hotels, which offers benefits like bonus points earned during stays, late checkout, room upgrades, and free breakfast (Hilton exclusive).
+Cardholders can also receive Gold elite status with Hilton and Marriott hotels (upon enrollment), which offers benefits like bonus points earned during stays, late checkout, room upgrades, and free breakfast (Hilton exclusive).
 You also receive up to $200 annual airline fee credit that can be applied to items like checked bag fees, change fees, seat assignment fees, or in-flight amenities.
-When you combine these travel benefits, along with access to Amex’s Fine Hotel & Resorts program and a Global Entry or TSA PreCheck credit, you’ve got a recipe for one of the best travel cards on the market.
+When you combine these travel benefits, along with access to Amex’s Fine Hotel & Resorts program and a Global Entry or TSA PreCheck credit, and $179 back per year on your CLEAR® membership, you’ve got a recipe for one of the best travel cards on the market.

 But the Amex Platinum card is more than just a travel card and comes packed with plenty of lifestyle benefits that make the card very rewarding when you’re at home as well.
-For instance, cardholders receive up to $100 in annual Saks Fifth Avenue credits, and access to Amex Offers which offer the opportunity to earn additional points or cash-back for shopping with dozens of different merchants.
+For instance, cardholders receive up to $100 in annual Saks Fifth Avenue credits (split into $50 per 6 months), up to $300 per year for select Equinox members (split into $25 each month) and access to Amex Offers which offer the opportunity to earn additional points or statement credits for shopping with dozens of different merchants.

 Great Card If